BerndHagen/Medio-YouTube-Converter/README.md

 One of the standout characteristics of Medio is its intuitive design, which facilitates ease of navigation and use.
 The software's clean and straightforward interface enables users to promptly locate the features they require and execute their desired actions.
 This ensures that users can focus on downloading their preferred YouTube videos without being impeded by perplexing or intricate software interfaces.

 # Get License

-Presently, PayPal serves as the sole avenue for acquiring a license.
-To commence the purchasing process, users must navigate to the Premium section of the Medio software and initiate the transaction by selecting the designated button.
-Upon doing so, they will be seamlessly redirected to a PayPal page, where they can proceed with the payment process to acquire their desired license.
+To begin the purchasing process, users should follow these steps:
+1. Navigate to the Premium section of the Medio software.
+2. Initiate the transaction by selecting the designated button.
+3. You will be seamlessly redirected to a PayPal page.
+4. Complete the payment process to acquire your desired license.

 Upon successful payment, the purchased license will be promptly dispatched within 24 hours to the email address associated with the PayPal account used for the transaction.
-In the unlikely event of any complications, kindly direct all license-related queries or refund requests to the proprietor of Medio.

-Users with an Encore or Premium License Key enjoy a range of additional benefits that enhance their experience with Medio.
-In addition to the Playlist Downloader feature, another standout benefit lies in the seamless retrieval of profile information via the purchased license key.
-Upon redeeming a key for the first time, a comprehensive user profile is established within Medio's secure Database, seamlessly integrated with the application.
-This central repository stores and tracks any subsequent modifications made by the user, including profile images, Dashboard Statistics, History, Settings, License updates and more.
-This ensures that users can effortlessly maintain and sync their personalized information across devices.
-In the event of a complete reinstall of the application, users can conveniently utilize their license key on the redemption page.
-This not only upgrades Medio to its latest version but also retrieves the most up-to-date user information from the Database.
+### Additional Benefits for Premium License Key Holders

+Users with a Premium License Key enjoy a range of additional benefits that enhance their experience with Medio:

+- Access to the Playlist Downloader feature.
+- Seamless retrieval of profile information via the purchased license key.
+- Establishment of a comprehensive user profile within Medio's secure Database, integrated with the application.
+- Central repository for storing and tracking user modifications, including profile images, Dashboard Statistics, History, Settings, License updates, and more.
+- Effortless maintenance and synchronization of personalized information across devices.
+- Access to all functions in the settings page, including increased buffer size and selection of various audio and video formats.

+### Lifetime License Key

 Users who make a purchase acquire a lifetime license key, enabling them to enjoy unrestricted use at any location and time.
 Once the product key is activated, the features associated with the selected license become a permanent fixture for Medio software users.
 This permanence remains intact unless the software is uninstalled and reinstalled in a different directory path or when Medio is installed on a new device for the first time.

 For those who want to thoroughly evaluate the functionality of Medio and explore its complete array of features before committing to a license purchase, the option to redeem the provided key below is available.
 Upon redemption, users are granted the privilege of 10 downloads, all without any limitations, including access to the coveted Playlist Download feature.

 **Access Medio's Complete Feature Set with this Key** </br>
 <pre>